 The bonds are secured by a 1st lien mortgage in the Yacht hotel.
-In addition the security package includes a pledge over shares of Sunborn London Oyj and Sunborn International (UK) Ltd, a pledge granted on subordinated loans, parent loan, intra-group loans, pledged Accounts and other bank accounts held by the Issuer, a floating charge over relevant assets, rights and revenues of the Issuer, an assignment by the Issuer of all rights, titles and interests, under the Bareboat Agreement, including step-in rights for the Trustee, a floating charge granted by the Guarantor creating security over all relevant assets, rights and revenues of the Guarantor's receivable and any intra-group loans from time to time, an assignment by the Guarantor of any relevant insurances related to the Barge and an on demand guarantee (In Norwegian: "påkravsgaranti').
+In addition the security package includes a pledge over shares of Sunborn London Oyj and Sunborn International (UK) Ltd, a pledge granted on subordinated loans, parent loan, intra-group loans, pledged Accounts and other bank accounts held by the Issuer, a floating charge over relevant assets, rights and revenues of the Issuer, an assignment by the Issuer of all rights, titles and interests, under the Bareboat Agreement, including step-in rights for the Trustee, a floating charge granted by the Guarantor creating security over all relevant assets, rights and revenues of the Guarantor and a pledge granted by the Guarantor of the Guarantor's receivable and any intra-group loans from time to time, an assignment by the Guarantor of any relevant insurances related to the Barge and an on demand guarantee (In Norwegian: "påkravsgaranti").